kubernetes/autoscaler/cluster-autoscaler/cloudprovider/huaweicloud/README.md

 ## Notes

-1. Huawei Cloud CCE cluster does not yet support autoscaling against multiple node pools within a single cluster, but this is currently in development.
-For now, make sure that there's only one node pool with `Autoscaler` label on in the CCE cluster.
+1. Huawei ServiceStage does not yet support autoscaling against multiple node pools within a single cluster, but this is currently under development.
+For now, make sure that there's only one node pool with `Autoscaler` label on in the cluster.
-2. If the version of the CCE cluster is v1.15.6 or older, log statements similar to the following may be present in the autoscaler pod logs:
+2. If the version of the cluster is v1.15.6 or older, log statements similar to the following may be present in the autoscaler pod logs:
     ```
     E0402 13:25:05.472999       1 reflector.go:178] k8s.io/client-go/informers/factory.go:135: Failed to list *v1.CSINode: the server could not find the requested resource
     ```
-    This is normal and will be fixed by a future version of CCE.
+    This is normal and will be fixed by a future version of cluster.

 ## Support & Contact Info